isomerpages/isomerpages-isomergovsg/_documentation/4e-navbar-and-footer-creating-3rd-level-nav.md

 second_nav_title: "Navbar and Footer"
 ---

-> IMPORTANT: 3rd level navigation cannot be added to the header navigation.
-Instead the creation of 3rd level navigations will level on the left navigation of the 2nd level content
+> IMPORTANT: 3rd level navigations will only appear in the left-navigation.

 To create a 3rd level navigation, create a new page and add the parameter **second_nav_title** in the main header of the page.

 The **second_nav_title** corresponds to the 2nd level navigation and the **title** will be the title of the page.

-In the example below, "Github Repository" tells isomer this page belongs to the Github Repository navigation while the page title is "Overview".
+In the example below, "Github Repository" tells isomer that this page belongs to the Github Repository **second-level navigation** while the page **title** is "Overview".

 <pre>
 ---
 layout: leftnav-page-content